webcomics/dosage/doc/web/content/comics/SmackJeeves_TeamShapes.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>There's a team of MS paint creatures that do random events that include fighting Paint.net, running from a guy who they owe $500 to, doing missions, and simply fooling around.
-Current chapter: When Roup was building a time machine, it accidently gained consious.
-It's mission: Stop time.</td>
+Current chapter: When Roup was building a time machine, it accidently gained consious as an evil overlord.
+As it went along, time has been reverced.
+It's mission: Stop time altogethor.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://teamshapes.smackjeeves.com/comics/">http://teamshapes.smackjeeves.com/comics/</a></td>